Business software to securely encrypt and protect private, sensitive information

 Store Private Data Securely on Any Windows Computer

 The USBCrypt program runs on desktops, laptops, netbooks, workstations, servers, and tablets.
-If your computer runs Windows 2000, XP, Vista, or Windows 7 – including the 32-bit and 64-bit versions of these operating systems – then USBCrypt is the perfect solution for keeping your private information safe.
+If your computer runs Windows XP, Vista, Windows 7, 8, or Windows 10 - including the 32-bit and 64-bit versions of these operating systems - then USBCrypt is the perfect solution for keeping your private information safe.

 USBCrypt is Affordable